 Candidates are therefore encouraged to practise as many exam standard questions as possible as the syllabus offers a variety of ways in which the concept of going concern can be examined.

-Written by a member of the Paper F8 examining team
+Written by a member of the Audit and Assurance examining team